Wedding of Princess Madeleine of Sweden and Christopher O’Neill

 Photo credit: Ewa-Marie Rundquist, Swedish Royal Court

 Princess Madeleine chose the Italian designer Valentino for her dress.
-It was made of silk organza with ivory-colored Chantilly lace, with a wide skirt ending a four-meter train.
+It was made of silk organza and ivory-colored Chantilly lace, with a wide skirt ending in a four-meter train.
 Her veil was also silk organza, edged with tulle and small lace orange blossoms.
-Breaking from tradition, Princess Madeleine chose to wear the Modern Fringe Tiara instead of the Cameo Tiara worn by her sister and mother.
+Breaking with tradition, Princess Madeleine chose to wear the Modern Fringe Tiara instead of the Cameo Tiara worn by her sister and mother.

 Mr. O’Neill wore a black tailcoat, with the Order of the Polar Star.
 Two days before the wedding, the King had created Mr. O’Neill a Knight Commander of the Order of the Polar Star.
 This order is only given to members of the Swedish Royal Family and foreign citizens.